Skip to Main Content

 Most peer-to-peer loans are arranged through online lending platforms.
 The whole process takes place online and usually has a short turnaround time.
 Here’s how it works:

-- Prequalification: See if you are eligible for a peer-to-peer loan through the site’s prequalification process, which will give you an estimate of what your potential loan terms and annual percentage rate (APR) — your interest rate, plus any fees — could be if you apply.
+1. Prequalification: See if you are eligible for a peer-to-peer loan through the site’s prequalification process, which will give you an estimate of what your potential loan terms and annual percentage rate (APR) — your interest rate, plus any fees — could be if you apply.
+Prequalify with as many lenders as possible when shopping for a peer-to-peer loan to find the best deal.

-- Application: If you qualify and the offered terms are competitive, you can apply on the lender’s website.
-Remember that the lender will perform a hard credit check, which will temporarily drop your credit score.
+2. Application: If you qualify and the offered terms are competitive, you can apply on the lender’s website.
+Remember that the lender will perform a hard credit check at this stage of the process, which will temporarily drop your credit score.

 What fees do peer-to-peer lenders charge?

-The most common fee you’ll encounter with peer-to-peer lenders is an origination fee, typically up to eight percent of your loan amount.
-This fee is either charged upfront or taken from your total loan amount.
+The most common fee you’ll encounter with peer-to-peer lenders is an origination fee, typically up to 10 percent of your loan amount.
+This fee should be deducted from your total loan amount.
 You may also be charged late fees if you miss a payment.

-Before applying, check the lender’s terms and conditions page to see if any other fees — including hidden fees — are charged.
-These can quickly add up and detract from the value of your loan.
+Before applying, check the lender’s terms and conditions page to see if any other fees are charged.
+These can quickly add up and become costly additions to your monthly payment.

 What can I use a peer-to-peer loan for?